AnishKer/CapstoneProject/README.md

     ```

 2.  **Open and run the notebook:**
-    Navigate to the project notebook (e.g., `IITGsummer.ipynb`) and load the dataset.csv file and then run the cells sequentially to reproduce the analysis and results.
+    Navigate to the project notebook (e.g., `IITGsummer.ipynb`) and load the dataset.csv file, then run the cells sequentially to reproduce the analysis and results.